Avi-Sionary/M15-FinalProject-Kompella-Avineesh/README.md

 Allows a user to input a search query representing a topic and returns a list of articles related to that query sorted by popularity.

+Includes article title, author, publication date, and URL link to the article.

 ![ProjectDemo5](https://user-images.githubusercontent.com/22825635/173210092-e66fd2fa-aa7c-452f-b363-815154863328.gif)

 ### Exit